apify/crawlee/README.md

     </tbody>
 </table>

-For the full list of environment variables used by Apify SDK and the Apify cloud platform, please see the [Environment variables](https://www.apify.com/docs/actor#run-env-vars) in the Apify actor documentation.
+For the full list of environment variables used by Apify SDK and the Apify Cloud, please see the [Environment variables](https://www.apify.com/docs/actor#run-env-vars) in the Apify actor documentation.